evelyn248/fasta-sorting/README.md

 # fasta-sorting
-this is a project to sort fasta files according to their adenine content.
+This is a project to sort fasta files according to their adenine content.